adithyan-css/bug-copilot/README.md

 The system always reflects the **current system state**, without batch reprocessing.

 ---
-## Why it matters
-- No manual reruns or re-triaging
-- Real-time focus on critical bugs
-- Clear visibility into recurring risks

----

 ## How it works
 1. Bug tickets are added or updated in `data/tickets/`